addeeandra/khoyron/README.md

 # Hi, I'm Khoyron 👋🏾

 <img src="https://raw.githubusercontent.com/mkhoiron/mkhoiron/master/bg_github.png" alt="banner that says Moehammad khoyron - Android developer, kotlin enthusiast">
-Hy, I'm Android developer from indonesian.
-And i'm kotlin enthusiast, I like to create a library that is useful for me and others, i hope i can contribute to open source on github
+Hi, I'm Android developer from indonesian.
+And i'm kotlin enthusiast, I like to create a library that is useful for me and others, i hope i can contribute to open source on github , if you have an idea to make a library maybe i can help. feel free to comment and pull requests

 ## Find me around the web 🌎 <a href="https://github.com/mkhoiron"><img align="left" width="150" height="150" src="https://raw.githubusercontent.com/mkhoiron/mkhoiron/master/gif/git.gif?raw=true"></a>